open-pioneer/trails-openlayers-base-packages/src/packages/coordinate-search/README.md

 To listen to the events `onSelect` and `onClear`, provide optional callback functions to the component.

 In case of the `onSelect` event, you can access the entered coordinate from the parameter `CoordinatesEvent`.
-The `onSelect` event gets called if you enter the input or if the selected projection is changed after entering an input.
+The `onSelect` event gets called if a valid input is entered or if the selected projection is changed after entering an input.

 With the `onClear` option, you can set a callback function that gets called if the clear button is clicked.